-In partnership with the Indiana Lieutenant Governor’s Office, the Indiana Housing Community Development Authority, the Indiana Office of Community and Rural Affairs, and the Indiana Department of Transportation, Sagamore Institute for Public Policy Research is building a body of knowledge about implementation, achievements, and challenges of the Indiana Stellar Communities Program (ISCP) approach to comprehensive community development in Indiana’s rural communities.
+In partnership with the Indiana Lieutenant Governor’s Office, the Indiana Housing Community Development Authority, the Indiana Office of Community and Rural Affairs, and the Indiana Department of Transportation, Sagamore Institute for Public Policy Research is building a body of knowledge about implementation, achievements, and challenges of the Indiana Stellar Communities Designation Program (SCDP) approach to comprehensive community development in Indiana’s rural communities.
 Towards this effort, the research is documenting:

 The implications of local and regional alliances and partnerships.
 The research is analyzing the critical importance of strong relationships and alliances with individuals, agencies, and organizations that have influence over community outcomes.